UTSA-CS-3443/LifeSync/README.md

 4. **Run the Application:** Connect an Android device or start an emulator, then click the 'Run' button in Android Studio.

 ### Special Files
-Ensure you have internet access as some features may require online connectivity.
+Ensure you have internet access to clone the repository.

 ## Known Issues
 - Our program only reads and does not write.